pythocorp/Adapters/README.md

 # Adapters

-Here is a list of Chainlink external adapter
+Here is a list of Chainlink external adapters